mautic/developer-documentation-new/docs/components/tracking_script.rst

 ================

 Called before built-in Form validation.
-Implement this callback to override the built-in form validation logic.
+Implement this callback to override the built-in Form validation logic.

 Your callback's return value determines the processing of the Form: